Odinn-1982/RNK-Lobby/md/README.md

    - Use the module settings to toggle the lobby on

 2. **Configure the Message** (Optional)
-   - Go to Module Settings → RagNarok's Lobby
+   - Go to Module Settings â†’ RNK Lobby
    - Set "Custom Lobby Message" to your desired text
    - Leave blank to use the default message